-At an idyllic island in the Mediterranean Sea, ocean covers up the site of a vast volcanic explosion from 3200 years ago.
-A few hundred kilometers north-west, three other islands still have their volcanic histories from a few million years ago mostly intact.
+At an idyllic island in the Mediterranean Sea, the ocean covers up the site of a vast volcanic explosion from 3200 years ago.
+A few hundred kilometers northwest, three other islands still have their volcanic histories from a few million years ago mostly intact.
 No explosions there.
-So why the differences between the Santorini caldera and the Aegina, Methana and Poros lava domes?
+So why the differences between the Santorini caldera and the Aegina, Methana, and Poros lava domes?
 Researchers used volcanic “fingerprints’ and plate tectonics research to find out why.

 The end of a civilization

-What had been an island-volcano, was then overrun by ocean, an event considered partially responsible for the demise of the Minoan civilization.
+What had been an island volcano, was then overrun by the ocean, an event considered partially responsible for the demise of the Minoan civilization.

 As idyllic as it looks, the Santorini volcano underneath the ocean still constitutes the biggest volcanic hazard for Europe, together with the Vesuvius volcano in Italy.